This is a sponsored post.

 On Sandemans Holy City Walking Tour

 Have you ever wanted to walk in the footsteps of those who’ve lived, loved and laughed long ago?
-Jerusalem’s Old City is a place with thousands of years of history, an ideal destination to explore life as it was ‘Once upon a time.’
+Jerusalem’s Old City is a place with thousands of years of history, an ideal destination to explore life as it once was.

-Of course, life isn’t always a fairy tale.
-But during a trip to Israel two months ago, I had the opportunity to learn all about the history of this beautiful city – both the good and the bad – with Sandemans NEW Jerusalem Holy City Tour.
-This in-depth four-hour walking tour that takes you through all four quarters of the Old City and up onto the Temple Mount, one of the holiest of religious sites in the world.
+During a trip to Israel two months ago, I had the opportunity to learn all about the history of this beautiful city with Sandemans NEW Jerusalem Holy City Tour.
+This in-depth four-hour walking tour takes you through all four quarters of the Old City and up onto the Temple Mount, one of the holiest of religious sites in the world.

 The tour, which begins at the Old City’s historic Jaffa Gate, gives a thought-invoking historical perspective that brings the romance, trials and tribulations of the city’s past 5,000 years to life.